-What is dual-track agile?
+What is Dual-Track Agile?

-Dual-track agile is a type of agile development in which the cross-functional product team breaks its daily development work into two tracks: discovery and delivery.
+The definition of dual-track agile is a type of agile development in which the cross-functional product team breaks its daily development work into two tracks: discovery and delivery.

 The agile development methodology is built around the philosophy that rapid, iterative, data-driven development work leads to a better product.
 Agile teams regularly make small updates to their products, release those products to the market as quickly as possible, and learn from their user base what works and what doesn’t.